saifali17x/cv-generator/README.md

 ### 1. **Fill in Your Information**

-- Start with your personal details (name, email)
+- Start with your personal details (name, email, mobile number, and professional URLs)
-- Add your work experience with job titles, companies, and descriptions
+- Add your work experience with job titles, companies, dates, locations, and descriptions
+- Include your awards and certificates with names, issuing organizations, dates, and descriptions
-- Include your projects with descriptions and URLs
+- Add your projects with names, dates, locations, descriptions, and URLs
 - List your education and degrees
 - Add your technical skills